Soloists

 Viva la Musica!
 Founder and Artistic Director

 Shulamit earned her doctorate from Teachers College, Columbia University.
-She holds master’s degrees in piano performance and in choral conducting, and her bachelor’s degree in music included a major in English literature.
+She holds master’s degrees in piano performance and in choral conducting, and her bachelor’s degree in music includes a major in English literature.
 She is a licentiate of the Royal Schools of Music, London, and of the University of South Africa.

 Shulamit founded Viva la Musica as part of her choral conducting master’s program, and she has since served as the ensemble’s artistic director and conductor.
 Performances include regular bi-annual San Francisco Bay Area concetts, collaborations with other ensembles, and eight performance-focused domestic and European tours.